 So..
 And the story came to Tangaria, which is yet another variant.
 Tangaria is based at PWMAngband, which is based on MAngband and TomeNET, which are based at Angband which is based on Moria… In Russia such sequence called ‘matryoshka’ (nesting doll) 🙂

-My first, initial ambition, long time before I’ve started my variant, was to promote multiplayer roguelike genre.
-I’ve worked on the promotion of TomeNET via youtube and websites for a long time and I found out that it’s pretty hard to convince ‘modern’ gamer even to try roguelike game because of oldschool symbol-based display.
+When I’ve started to play MMORLs, my life ambition become to promote multiplayer roguelike genre.
+I’ve worked on the promotion of TomeNET via youtube and websites for a long time, but I found that it’s pretty hard to convince ‘modern’ gamer even to try roguelike game because of oldschool symbol-based display.
 We needed graphics to popularize the genre.

 At the same time having graphics could greatly enhance gameplay – as with ANSI symbols we are quite limited with objects to display: chair, table, candle, books etc – all these objects are forced to have the same symbol * as we are limited to 255 glyphs which are divided for monsters, items, players; there is no space left to add something, we came to the limit a long time ago.
 Proper graphical tileset removes this limitation.

 So..
 Back in time, where I played only TomeNET – I’ve tried to plead it’s devs to repair tileset.
 TomeNET devs made loads of great stuff – like the most recent awesome advanced music/sound system, but tileset was broken for years and unfortunately no one was interested to repair it.
 So eventually, after a certain disagreement with TomeNET devs considering ‘Soloist’ chars participation in-game events (sorry for howl, guys, I was stupid) – I’ve tried to play PWMA and was amazed that it already had a working graphical tileset.. actually PWMA had 10+ tilesets included to the game in those times (counting NotE modes) 🙂